DIY Pumpkin Spice Bath Tea, for an Autumn Soak

 1/2 teaspoon pumpkin pie spice

 How to make Pumpkin Spice Bath Tea:

-In a large glass bowl combine fine epsom salt, pumpkin seed oil, and nutmeg essential oil.
+In a large glass bowl combine fine Epsom salt, pumpkin seed oil, and nutmeg essential oil.
 Stir thoroughly to evenly coat mineral salt.
-Add loose leaf pumpkin spice tea, toasted quinoa flakes, and pumpkin pie spice.
+Add loose-leaf pumpkin spice tea, toasted quinoa flakes, and pumpkin pie spice.
 Stir well to combine and pour into muslin bags or airtight containers.

 Yields 10 ounces

 Substitutions: You can substitute 1 teaspoon of sweet almond oil for 1 teaspoon of pumpkin seed oil.
 And you may substitute 1/4 cup of rolled oats for 1/4 cup of toasted quinoa flakes.
 My favorite quinoa is from I Heart Keenwah.
-If you don’t have jar of pumpkin spice, make your own with this DIY pumpkin spice recipe from my cookbook series Bittersweet Walnut Grove!
+If you don’t have a jar of pumpkin spice, make your own with this DIY pumpkin spice recipe from my cookbook series Bittersweet Walnut Grove!